workshopper/goingnative/exercises/call_me_maybe/problem.md

 You can reuse your previous submission but you need to adjust it in two places.

-**index.js**: You must call a `delay()` function, passing the number of seconds from the command-line as the first argument and a callback as the second.
+**index.js**: You must call a `delay()` function, passing the number of milliseconds from the command-line as the first argument and a callback as the second.
 In your callback you should perform a `console.log()`.

 **myaddon.cc**: You need to implement the delay function.